bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

   - :blue_book: 42: Use && for a More Concise Conditional
   - :blue_book: 43: Return null to Prevent Rendering
   - :pencil2: 44: Conditional rendering: ternary condition (Peter)
-  - :blue_book: 45: Rendering Conditionally from Props
+  - :blue_book: 45: Render Conditionally from Props
-  - :blue_book: 46: Use .map to Dynamically Render an Array
+  - :blue_book: 46: Use Array.map() to Dynamically Render Elements
-  - :blue_book: 47: Use Filter to Dynamically Filter an Array
+  - :blue_book: 47: Use Array.filter() to Dynamically Filter an Array
   - :pencil2: 48: JSX Gotchas: Key difference in attribute names, etc
   - :blue_book: 49: Render React on the Server with renderToString